Leukoplakia: Trauma

 Another very common cause of white patches in the mouth is frictional or irritational trauma leading to keratosis.
 Examples include nicotine stomatitis, which is keratosis in response to heat from tobacco smoking (rather than a response to the carcinogens in tobacco smoke).
 The risk of malignant transformation is similar to normal mucosa.
 Mechanical trauma, e.g. caused by a sharp edge on a denture, or a broken tooth, may cause white patches which appear very similar to leukoplakia.
 However, these white patches represent a normal hyperkeratotic reaction, similar to a callus on the skin, and will resolve when the cause is removed.
 Where there is a demonstrable cause such as mechanical or thermal trauma, the term idiopathic leukoplakia should not be used.

 Pathophysiology

 Tumor suppressor genes

 Tumor suppressor genes are genes involved in the regulation of normal cell turnover and apoptosis (programmed cell death).
 One of the most studied tumor suppressor genes is p53, which is found on the short arm of chromosome 17.
 Mutation of p53 can disrupt its regulatory function and lead to uncontrolled cell growth.
 Mutations of p53 have been demonstrated in the cells from areas of some leukoplakias, especially those with dysplasia and in individuals who smoke and drink heavily.

+DNA damage

+DNA damage was measured in oral leukoplakia patients using single cell gel electrophoresis (also called the "comet assay") applied to peripheral blood samples.
+The level of DNA damage was found to increase in a stepwise manner from healthy controls, through patients with non-dysplastic epithelium to patients with varying grades of dysplasia.
+In another study, DNA damage, also measured by the comet assay, was found to be greater in oral leukoplakia and squamous-cell carcinoma than in control subjects.